EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Open access**: the practice through which research outputs are distributed online, free of cost or other access barriers.

+* **Open data**: data that anyone can access, use and share.

+* **Open Education**: education without academic admission requirements and is typically offered online.
+Open education broadens access to the learning and training traditionally offered through formal education systems.

+* **Open lab/notebooks**: laboratory research records, diaries, journals, workbooks etc., offered online free of cost with terms that allow reuse and redistribution of the recorded material.

+* **Open repositories**: open archives that host scientific literature and make their content freely accessible to everyone in the world.

 * **Open Science**: the movement to make scientific research (including publications, data, physical samples, and software) transparent and accessible to all.

+* **Open workflow tools**: apparatuses and services that promote open scientific projects.

 ## P
 * **Phytoliths**: microscopic silica bodies formed in living plant cells.